The Definitive Gun Safe Buying Guide

 These gun safes are specially tailor-made to provide high-security protection for guns and firearms and are usually certified with anti-burglary and anti-fire certifications.
 Even a small gun safe can weigh a couple of hundred pounds.

 A gun cabinet or gun locker is a lightweight security storage unit for guns.
-Gun cabinets can weigh as light as 50 lbs to be used where a gun safe might be too heavy, such as being installed on an apartment floor.
+Gun cabinets can weigh as light as 50 lbs to be used where a gun safe might be too heavy, such as being installed on an apartment floor or bolted down for higher security.

 Gun cabinets are meant to provide decent gun storage with at least a medium level of security protection with quick access and easy management, so key locks are often seen used on a gun cabinet.
 Gun cabinets do not aim for high-security protection as the priority, so they usually don't have fire-proof certification.